NeilParkerBSDC/L3Y1PSummerProject-Glossary/README.md

 | | 2 |Jane| 21/03/2001 |
 | | 3 | Bill| 26/12/2002 |

 In a database table the rows represent the items we are listing (we call these records in database terminology)) and the columns represent the attributes of each of those items (we call these fields).
-I could select all the attributes (fields)  for record 1 to find out all the information about Bob, I could select just the date of birth attribute (field) for all the people, or I could home in on an individual cell - using a query that says SELECT date of birth FROM table WHERE name=”Bob”.
+I could select all the attributes (fields)  for record 1 to find out all the information about Bob, I could select just the date of birth attribute (field) for all the people, or I could home in on an individual cell - using a query that says <code>SELECT date of birth FROM table WHERE name=”Bob”.</code>

 In this website, in the code dictionary section is that we can have a list of things we want to do in different programming languages.
 For instance I might want to know how to create an if ... statement in Python, but then later want to know how to do an if statement JavaScript.
 I could create a database with a long list of things that I want to be able to do: